-During a fire drill employees should move calmly and quickly to the nearest fire stair exit.
+During a fire drill - and in an actual fire emergency - employees should move calmly and quickly to the nearest fire stair exit and proceed to their relocation floor.
 Fire drills are conducted as follows:

-- Fire Life Safety personnel will be dispatched to the floor(s) where the fire drill is being performed. - The drill will commence with the activation of the fire alarm evacuation tone.

-- The Tenant Fire Life Safety Members on the affected floors observe the conduct of tenants and guests, ensuring that all areas of the floor are participating. - Floor wardens and assistant floor wardens are to assist in the evacuation of their assigned areas and close doors behind them.
+- Fire Life Safety personnel will be dispatch to the floor(s) where the fire drill is being performed. - The drill will commence with the activation of the fire alarmevacuation tone. - The Tenant Fire Life Safety Members on the affected floors observe the conduct of tenants and guests, ensuring that all areas of the floor are participating. - Floor wardens and assistant floor wardens are to assist in the evacuation of their assigned areas and close doors behind them.
 Searchers are checking restrooms, mail rooms, conference rooms, etc., as required. - After the drill has been successfully completed, an "all clear" announcement is made, and tenants may resume normal duties.